OWASP/threat-dragon/docs/development/testing/e2e.md

 End to end testing is done using [cypress](https://www.cypress.io/), and the tests are defined in the `td.vue/tests/e2e` directory.

-A quick test can be done from the root directory, or the `td.vue` directory, using command `pnpm test:vue` .

 You may need to install `vue-cli-service` if you are running some of the tests locally.
 If you get errors such as `vue-cli-service: command not found` then run command `pnpm install -g @vue/cli` from the root directory.